DableUTeeF/mifov_final/readme.md

  * The `mmeval.py` is for predicting all images in `test.json`(download link above) and preform mAP evaluation with IOU 0.3 - 0.9.
 It prints the results and output to a json file.
-   * Note that there's a comment at line 117.
-Uncomment that will save all prediction in the json alnog with the results.
+   * There's a comment at line 117.
+Uncomment that will save all prediction in the json along with the results.

 # The output
 The `result` from `inference_detector` will be a list of `ndarray` arrange by class.